Living With Existential Questions

 When you find yourself in a moment of stillness asking who am I, in a way that feels truly real? or why does it feel so difficult to know what I actually want? — these questions are not symptoms.
 They are invitations.
 They point toward something that has always been present but largely hidden, and they mark the beginning of a path that can lead toward genuine self-discovery.

-When we slow down and come more directly into contact with what is present within our awareness, rather than attempting to solve what is in front of us, something can begin to shift.
+When we slow down and come more directly into contact with what is present within our awareness, rather than attempting to solve what is in front of us, the relationship to the experience itself begins to change.
 This shift is not resolution in a conventional sense — it is an encounter with a different relationship to uncertainty and to being itself.
 The diagnostic frame has no language for this.
 But existential therapy is built around it.

 Part Three: An Open Door